luanhytran/HyMovieRental/DOCS.md

 Some method to Optimizing Queries when it slow:

+- Keep an eye on EF queries using Glimpse.
+If a query is slow, use a stored  procedure.
-- Use Execution Plan in SQL Server
+- Use Execution Plan in SQL Server to find performance bottlenecks in your  queries.
   - Which show how SQL Server execute your queries so you can see which part of the query have biggest cost and you can optimize it.

-- Create a "read" database (look up CQRS)
-  - Use this if your team got the right skills and tools.
-- Use caching
+If after all your optimizations, you still have slow queries, consider creating a  denormalised “read” database for your queries.
+But remember, this comes with the cost  of maintaining two databases in sync.
+A simpler approach is to use caching.
 #### Glimpse

 This is a tool to get real time diagnostic inside our app.